eunjae-lee/vuex-dry/README.md

 `vuex-dry` has prepared array-specific and object-specific features as well.

-You can refer [this link](https://github.com/eunjae-lee/vuex-dry/wiki) to get to know them.
+You can refer to [WIKI PAGE](https://github.com/eunjae-lee/vuex-dry/wiki) to get to know them more.

 Also you can see how easy to map getters and actions with `vuex-dry` on component-side.